FHantke/brave-browser-wiki/Windows-Development-Environment.md

 ## Git
 If you need to clone `brave-core` or another repo on Windows, you can install Git from https://git-scm.com/downloads.

-Configure Git according to the ["Get the Code" section](https://chromium.googlesource.com/chromium/src/+/master/docs/windows_build_instructions.md#get-the-code) of the Chromium Windows build instructions, specifically all of the `git config --global` commands.
+After you have Git on your machine, please configure it according to the ["Get the Code" section](https://chromium.googlesource.com/chromium/src/+/master/docs/windows_build_instructions.md#get-the-code) of the Chromium Windows build instructions, specifically all of the `git config --global` commands.

 Git is included in `depot_tools`.
 At the moment, there are known issues calling out to Git if your system has the version from `depot_tools` PATH'ed.